 Throughout its history, the U.S. Commission on Civil Rights has focused on ensuring equal protection of the laws under the Constitution regardless of race, color, religion, sex, age, disability, or national origin, or in the administration of justice in all areas of life.
 As we move into the 21st century, with the nation's population becoming increasingly diverse, the role and responsibility of federal agencies in enforcing civil rights take on added importance.
 The Commission is responsible for monitoring the civil rights activities at federal agencies.
 It is through monitoring that it can be assured that proper enforcement is taking place and the promise of civil rights is fulfilled.
-The Commission has strived to ensure equal rights by issuing reports that examine and suggest ways to improve the civil rights enforcement efforts of federal agencies and has made recommendations for improvement.
+The Commission has strived to ensure equal rights by issuing reports that examine and suggest ways to improve the civil rights enforcement efforts of federal agencies.
+In its reports, the Commission has identified good practices as well as inadequacies and has made recommendations for improvement.
 In the past 10 years alone, more than a dozen reports have identified and described where federal agencies have succeeded or fell short of their civil rights obligations.
 The Commission has not only made recommendations, but also, based on its research and experience, identified elements that affect the quality of civil rights enforcement.